antonioscalaunina/pyANTI-FASc/Example2_Mediterranean.md

 If the `mesh_gen` option is set to 1, a GeoJSON file containing the mesh is expected.

-The file name must be consistent with the "zone_name" (e.g., zone_name_mesh.json) and it should be located in `utils/sz_slabs` (see [example](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/ITCF00G_mesh.json in the repository)).
+The file name must be consistent with the "zone_name" (e.g., zone_name_mesh.json) and it should be located in `utils/sz_slabs` (see [example](https://github.com/antonioscalaunina/pyANTI-FASc/blob/main/utils/sz_slabs/ITCF00G_mesh.json) in the repository).

 If the GeoJSON file is not found or the name is incorrect, the run will stop and the following error message will be shown to the user:

 **ERROR: Mesh in GeoJSON format does not exist!
 Please check the options in input.json and the zone/file names**

-The "rake" option allows the user to specify a rake value.
+The `rake` option allows the user to specify a rake value.
 If not provided, a default value of rake = 90° is assigned to the entire mesh.

 Alternatively, this field can contain the path to a CSV file where rake values are defined.
 In this case, the number of rake values must match the number of mesh cells (and defined in the same order).
 If this condition is not met, the default rake = 90° will be assigned to the entire mesh.

-We propose a run in "Hazard" mode (see below).
+We propose a run in `Hazard` mode (see below).
 All the possible slip distributions (with an optimized number of rupture areas decreasing with magnitude) is computed.
 The section event can be hence left unmodified

 	"Configure": {
 	"application": "Hazard",                  → This application restricts the computed scenarios to a range of magnitude and location around predefined values